z0r0z/majeur/docs/src/0-to-hero-0.md

 # Zero to Hero: Majeur DAO Framework

 Welcome to the Majeur DAO tutorial series.
-By the end of this course, you'll understand how this repository works and be able to write scripts that interact with the smart contracts.
+By the end of this course, you'll understand how this repository works, be able to write scripts that interact with the smart contracts, and maybe even update the smart contracts for your specific needs. *You will be a hero instead of the majeour newb that you are now.*

 ## Who This Is For